Video Question Answering: Datasets, Algorithms and Challenges: VideoQA Task and Datasets

-\textbf{Datasets Analysis.} The timeline of some monumental VideoQA datasets are shown in Figure~\ref{fig:history}, and the details are listed in Table~\ref{table:table_datasets}.
+\textbf{Datasets Analysis.} The timeline of some established VideoQA datasets is shown in Figure~\ref{fig:history}.
+We categorize all the datasets according to our defined taxonomy in Table~\ref{table:table_datasets} and their details are listed in Table~\ref{table:table_details_datasets} (see Appendix).
 VideoQA and MM VideoQA almost appear simultaneously, and have been studied separately by the community.
-Despite the unique challenges of MM VideoQA in reasoning on multiple modalities~\cite{kim2020modality}, algorithms targeting VideoQA and MM videoQA can share similar spirits.
-Actually modality-based taxonomy stems from research preference for video domains.
-While question-based taxonomy, is affected more by the methodological considerations, since the recently proposed Inference VideoQA brings new technical challenges, which is driving artificial intelligence towards new heights, not just limited to learning the correlations in data.
+Despite the unique challenges of MM VideoQA in reasoning on multiple modalities~\citep{kim2020modality}, algorithms targeting VideoQA and MM VideoQA share similar spirits.
+Modality-based taxonomy stems from research preference for video domains.
+While question-based taxonomy is affected more by the methodological considerations, since the recently proposed Inference VideoQA brings new technical challenges, which is driving artificial intelligence towards new heights, not just limited to learning the correlations in data.